roryp/Cloud-Native/website/blog/2022-09-15/JavaCosmosRP.md

 ### 4.1 Retrieve your function app settings for local use

-For local testing, your function project will need the connection strings that you added to your function app in Azure earlier in this tutorial.
+For local testing, your function project will need the connection strings you added to your function app in Azure earlier in this tutorial.
 Use the following Azure Functions Core Tools command, which retrieves all the function app settings stored in the cloud and adds them to your local.settings.json file:

 ```bash
 func azure functionapp fetch-app-settings $FUNCTION_APP